TeamMrWeb/graphql-mongoose-template/README.md

 ## ✨ Features

+-   graphql-yoga
--   GraphQL Yoga
+-   mongoose
--   Mongoose
+-   simple structure

 ## 💁‍♀️ How to use